aemichael/cse230-scrabble/README.md

 minimum goals outlined below.
 If time allows, we will extend our implementation to support one or more of the stretch goals listed below.

+## Updates 11/29/2021

+The architecture of our application looks similar to that for the `brick-tac-toe` starter game, with `Board`, `Player`, and `Score` components.
+To model the particulars of Scrabble, we add `TileLetter`, which represents a single letter tile in the game; and `Bag`, which models the bag from which tiles are drawn.
+We also modify the `Player` component to include a seven-tile `Rack`, which the player will use to create words.

+So far, our largest challenge has been time management, since both of us have many other commitments competing for our time.
+We are adjusting to the time we have available to work on this project by splitting our original goals into a simplified set of minimum goals, requiring only that we support one player playing Scrabble against "themselves", and a set of stretch goals that involve supporting 2 players and more complicated scoring.
+(Our original stretch goals are now labeled "Superlative Goals.")
+We hope to make significant progress on our stretch goals before the deadline, but if other obligations intervene, we are confident that we can at least accomplish our new set of minimum goals.

 ### Minimum Goals:
 - [ ] Implement a basic UI that imitates a Scrabble board and seven-tile row for the current player
 - [ ] Implement actions and features required for basic Scrabble play: